 Can I grow Eggplants, from seed to harvest, indoors?
 To my surprise, yes you can, absolutely.
+Eggplant has been one of the easier vegetables to grow in the indoor garden.

 - Botanical name – Solanum melongena